Drusilla

-Drusilla is a female given name deriving from the Roman cognomen Drusilla.
+Drusilla is a female given name.

 History

 The name has its origin from the Latin cognomen (and later praenomen) Drusus which itself derived from the Greek drosos (dew).
 The diminutive "illa" transforms the name into feminine form.
 The most notable ancient Roman women bearing the name were members of the Julio-Claudian dynasty, empress Livia Drusilla (wife of emperor Augustus), princesses Julia Drusilla the Elder (sister of emperor Caligula) and Julia Drusilla the Younger (daughter of Caligula).
 Women such as the Herodian princess Drusilla and Mauretanian princess Drusilla were named in their honor, thus spreading the name across the Roman Empire.
 As a name appearing in the Bible it was adopted by English speakers in the 17th century.
 The name has never been very popular in the United States where, according to Social Security Administration records, from 1880 to 1914 its highest ranking of girls' names was 612 out of 1,000 in 1886.